 These programs cover certain YPF and its controlled companies' personnel.
 These bonuses are based on compliance with business unit objectives and performance.
-They are calculated considering the annual compensation of each employee, certain key factors related to the fulfillment of these objectives and will be paid in cash.
+They are calculated considering the annual compensation of each employee, certain key factors related to the fulfillment of these objectives and the performance of each employee and will be paid in cash.

-The amount charged to expense related to the Performance Bonus Programs was 18 and 23 for the six-month periods ended June 30, 2007 and 2006, respectively.
+The amount charged to expense related to the Performance Bonus Programs was 30 and 33 for the nine-month periods ended September 30, 2007 and 2006, respectively.